Kemyke/AOC2024/README.md

 Day 12: not hard but needs a lot of coding for me (also school commute between part1 and part2)

 Day 13: My approach was too complicated for part2.
 So I started solving it on paper and was able to write the correct equations.
 I was way too slow for part2.

+Day 14: Fun puzzle, I did the second part by printing it out and find the (unknown) pattern in the file, looking for lots of robot in one line (visual c :D).